Team4239/LearningTools/README.md

 ## Conclusion

 Well, hopefully everything has gone well.
-If not, we are always open to questions at oswood44@gmail.com & miguelgarc5605@gmail.com You should be prepared for the upcoming class; We look forward to seeing you there!
+If not, we are always open to questions at oswood44@gmail.com & miguelgarc5605@gmail.com.
+You should be ready for the upcoming class; We look forward to seeing you there!

 Thanks again for reading through the file,
    Miguel Garcia